-In maki ng its recommendations to the superintendent, the licensed employees will select materials which: □ support the educational philosophy, goals and objectives of the school district; consider the needs, age, and maturity of students; are within the school district's budget; foster respect and appreciation for cultural diversity and difference of opinion; stimulate growth in factual knowledge and literary appreciation; encourage students to become decision-makers, to exercise freedom of thought and to make independent judgment through the examination and evaluation of relevant information, evidence and differing viewpoints; portray the variety of careers, roles, and lifestyles open to persons of both sexes; and, increase an awareness of the rights, duties, and responsibilities of each member of a multicultural society.
-The cri ase of textbooks, the board will make the final decision after a recommendation from the superintendent. teria stated above for selection of instructional materials will also apply to the selection of textbooks.
-The tendent may appoint licensed employees to assist in the selection of textbooks.
-Finstructional materials must meet these criteria stated above for the selection of instructional materials.
-The st be received in compliance with board policy 704.4, "Gifts - Grants - Bequests."
+In making its recommendations to the superintendent, the licensed employees will select materials which:

+- support the educational philosophy, goals and objectives of the school district; - consider the needs, age, and maturity of students; - are within the school district's budget; - foster respect and appreciation for cultural diversity and difference of opinion; - stimulate growth in factual knowledge and literary appreciation; - encourage students to become decision-makers, to exercise freedom of thought and to make independent judgment through the examination and evaluation of relevant information, evidence and differing viewpoints; - portray the variety of careers, roles, and lifestyles open to persons of both sexes; and, - increase an awareness of the rights, duties, and responsibilities of each member of a multicultural society.

+In the case of textbooks, the board will make the final decision after a recommendation from the superintendent.
+The criteria stated above for selection of instructional materials will also apply to the selection of textbooks.
+The superintendent may appoint licensed employees to assist in the selection of textbooks.

+Gifts of instructional materials must meet these criteria stated above for the selection of instructional materials.
+The gift must be received in compliance with board policy 704.4, "Gifts - Grants - Bequests."

 Legal Reference: Iowa Code §§ 279.8; 280.3, .14; 301 (2009).

-Ad Hoc Committees
+Cross Reference: 209.1 Ad Hoc Committees